philmikejones/beginning-mapping/handout.md

 I hope you enjoy your course and come away with the skills and confidence to produce your own maps for spatial analysis; the world needs more geographers!

+### Bio

+Dr Phil Mike Jones is a geographer.
+He holds a PhD in human geography from the University of Sheffield.
+He specialises in spatial analysis and GIS, and has written software for spatial analysis and spatial simulation.
+He has extensive experience of social research, especially quantitative methods, in a variety of sectors.
+Phil has taught geography, GIS, and quantitative methods to undergraduates, postgraduates, academics, and practitioners, in a variety of settings.
+Phil uses open software and data in his teaching where possible to make these skills as accessible as possible.

 ## Course aims